BYD urged to shield EV prices

 Another aggrieved owner posted a video of himself scribbling disparaging remarks about BYD with a thick blue marker on the bonnet of his EV, including: "I am never buying this car brand again."

-Rever's website yesterday showed some models are currently being discounted by as much as 340,000 baht.
+Rever's website on Friday showed some models are currently being discounted by as much as 340,000 baht.

 Passakorn Thapmongkol, a senior official at the OCPB, told Reuters that the agency had met with Rever officials and asked for documents related to the discounting scheme.
 "More customers are gradually coming in to file complaints," Mr Passakorn added.